Speech Language Pathology

 Aims and objectives

-• To conduct basic and applied research at par with global standards in the field of communication disorders.
+• To conduct basic and applied research at par with global standards in the field of communication sciences and disorders.

-• To conduct public oriented programs and develop quality clinical resources for public and professional use.
+• To develop clinical resources for public and professional use.

 Faculty Members / Staff